 Our global operations involve manufacturing, research and development, and selling and project development activities.
 Profit from non-U.S. activities is subject to local country taxation, but not subject to U.S. tax until repatriated to the United States.
 It is our intention to indefinitely reinvest these earnings outside the United States.
 We record a valuation allowance to reduce our U.S., French, and Spanish deferred tax assets to the amount that is more likely than not to be realized.
 In assessing the need for a valuation allowance, we consider historical levels of income, expectations and risks associated with the estimates of future taxable income and ongoing prudent and feasible tax planning strategies.
 In the event we determine that we would be able to realize additional deferred tax assets in the future in excess of the net recorded amount, or if we subsequently determine that realization of an amount previously recorded is unlikely, we would record an adjustment to the deferred tax asset valuation allowance, which would change income tax in the period of adjustment.
-As of January 1, 2017, we believe there is insufficient evidence to realize additional deferred tax assets beyond the U.S. net operating losses that can be benefitted through a carryback election; however, the reversal of the valuation allowance, which could be material, could occur in a future period.
+As of December 31, 2017, we believe there is insufficient evidence to realize additional deferred tax assets beyond the U.S. net operating losses that can be benefitted through a carryback election; however, the reversal of the valuation allowance, which could be material, could occur in a future period.

 The calculation of tax expense and liabilities involves dealing with uncertainties in the application of complex global tax regulations, including in the tax valuation of projects sold to tax equity partnerships and other third parties.
 We recognize potential liabilities for anticipated tax audit issues in the United States and other tax jurisdictions based on our estimate of whether, and the extent to which, additional taxes will be due.
-If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities would result in tax benefits being recognized in the period in which we determine the liabilities are no longer necessary.
-If the estimate of tax liabilities proves to be less than the ultimate tax assessment, a further charge to expense would result.
+If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities proves to be less than the ultimate tax assessment, a further charge to expense would result.
 We accrue interest and penalties on tax contingencies which are classified as "Provision for income taxes" in our Consolidated Statements of Operations and are not considered material.